Prostate Cancer, Advanced or Metastatic

 Pain-relief and appetite-stimulant drugs

 Pain-relief and appetite-stimulant drugs may be used when prostate cancer has spread to other parts of the body.

 - Steroids, such as hydrocortisone or prednisone, control pain and improve appetite.

-- Radioactive drugs such as samarium-153 and strontium-89 are called radionuclides.
+- Radioactive drugs, such as radium-223 (Xofigo), samarium-153, and strontium-89, are called radionuclides.
 They are absorbed near the area of bone pain.
 Then the radiation that is released helps relieve the pain caused by tumors that have spread to the bone.

 - Denosumab (Xgeva) and bisphosphonate drugs, such as pamidronate (Aredia) and zoledronic acid (Zometa), may help relieve bone pain and prevent osteoporosis, which is sometimes caused by long-term hormone therapy.

 Pain medicines are made that specifically treat mild, moderate, and severe pain, as well as different types of pain such as burning and tingling.
 To learn more, see:

 For more information, see the topic Cancer Pain.